SMARTdrill® technology provides intricate control and feedback to help surgeons optimize drill bit performance and avoid thermal damage.

 DRILL BIT CLOGGING

-The red shaded area in the image above1 is a ring sequestrum— that is— Dead bone caused by severe thermal injury during drilling.
-This bone is no longer viable for securing an implant and may seriously complicate the patient’s recovery.
+The red shaded area in the image above is a ring sequestrum, that is Dead bone caused by severe thermal injury during drilling.1 This bone is no longer viable for securing an implant and may seriously complicate the patient’s recovery.